-The Doctor of Philosophy program in oral science requires a minimum of 72 s.h. of graduate credit, including advanced course work and original research that culminates in the successful defense of a dissertation.
+The Doctor of Philosophy program in oral science requires a minimum of 72 s.h. of graduate credit, including advanced coursework and original research that culminates in the successful defense of a dissertation.
 Students must pass a comprehensive examination, prepare and gain approval of a research project, and complete and successfully defend a dissertation that describes the results of their research.
-Completion of the program usually requires at least four years of full-time study.
+Completion of the program usually requires four to six years of full-time study.
 Students must maintain a cumulative g.p.a. of at least 3.00 to earn the degree.

 Applicants to the Ph.D. program must meet the admission requirements of the Graduate College and those specified by the program.
-Applicants whose first language is not English must score at least 81 (internet-based) on the Test of English as a Foreign Language (TOEFL); they also may be asked to take the Test of Spoken English.
+Applicants whose first language is not English must score at least 100 (internet-based) on the Test of English as a Foreign Language (TOEFL) or at least 550 on the paper-based test.

-Applicants to the Ph.D. program are asked to submit a statement describing past research experience and current research interests, and state how completion of the Ph.D. program fits their career goals.
+Applicants to the Ph.D. program must submit a statement describing past research experience and current research interests, and state how completion of the Ph.D. program fits their career goals.

 Applications and transcripts are reviewed and accepted on a continuing basis.
 A personal interview may be requested.